Coronavirus – Keeping your business working

 - reduce contact with people outside your own household

-- keep a distance of at least 1 metre between you and other people when outside your own home (the change from 2 metres to 1 metre came into effect on 26 June)
+- keep a distance of at least 2 metres between you and other people when outside your own home

 - avoid public gatherings and all venues and businesses where social distancing is not obviously possible or promoted by the venue